 You can select the archived and historic certificate options on this screen.
-See the Administration Guide for details of the Issue new, Use existing, and Historic Only options.
+See the Selecting certificates section of the Administration Guide for details of the Issue new, Use existing, and Historic Only options

 - 13. Click Next and proceed to the Select Roles screen. - 14.
 Select the roles you want to be able to issue this credential profile, and the roles you want to be able to be issued this credential profile.